LennardF1989/BF2042-Portal-Extensions/README.md

 Done!
 The extension is now active, simply refresh the BF2042 Portal to see the effects in the Rules Editor.

 * Edge should also work, as well as Mozilla.
 The procedures might be slightly different there.

+## Plugins
+It's possible to load plugins with this extension.
+If you would like to develop your own plugins, please read [this](/plugins/README.md).

 ## Donations
 If you appreciate what I'm doing, consider buying me a cup of coffee!